MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

 0. Community controlled and community ran.

 0. A better lighting engine.
-Includes shaders by defualt, torches can give off light while placed, held, or dropped.
+Includes shaders by default, torches can give off light while placed, held, or dropped.

 0. Open source and gratis.
 All currently existing modules as well, but the licenses is to be decided by the Author.